simoesthiago/genai_consulting_handbook/00_projet_idea/genai_consulting_handbook.md

   - 5.1_books_and_papers.md
   - 5.2_courses_and_videos.md
 ```

-Notes:
-- The repo currently uses NN_topic/ folders and X.Y_topic.md files (chapter-style numbering).
-- There are a few typos in names (for example: 04_tools_and_palatforms/, 2.6_observality_llomps.md).
-Keep them as-is for now to avoid breaking links, but consider normalizing later.

 ## 3) What each folder is for
 - 01_foundations/: Core concepts (what it is, why it matters, key limitations).